 Eagle Z2 is a high-end aero bike and is the second member of the Eagle Z series.
 It resembles the first model in many ways.

-First of all, the frame is fabricated out of Japanese 700 series carbon fiber.
+First of all, the frame is fabricated out of the Japanese 700 series carbon fiber.
 It grants the strength and lightweights to the bike which is crucial for achieving high speeds.
-The frame is characterized with tapered and short head tube and a thick chamfered down tube.
+The frame is characterized by tapered and short head tubes and a thick chamfered down tube.
 The frame divides into the seat stays millimeters away from the back wheel.
 This design prompts the existence of high aerodynamic capabilities.

 The fork connects rigidly with the frame to absorb the vibrations and prevent their transmission to the rider’s body.
 Secondly, it contains V brakes rather than disc brakes which gives acceptable braking power but struggles a bit in wet conditions.
 Bolts for bottle holders are located at exactly the same locations as well.